Ramu81799/SQL-DEVELOPER-INTERNSHIP-EL/README.md.txt

-# Elevate Labs – SQL Developer Internship Task 1
+# Elevate Labs – SQL Developer Internship Task 2
-## Database Setup and Schema Design
+## Data Insertion and Handling Nulls (Telangana Examples)

 ### Objective
-The goal of this task is to create a well-structured database schema using SQL.
-This includes designing tables, defining primary and foreign keys, and understanding relationships between entities.
+Practice inserting, updating, and deleting data in SQL while handling NULL values and maintaining database consistency.

-### Domain
+### SQL Operations
-Library Management System
+1. Insert rows into tables using `INSERT INTO`
+2. Handle missing values with `NULL`
+3. Update rows using `UPDATE` with `WHERE`
+4. Delete rows using `DELETE` with `WHERE`

-### Entities
+### Example Highlights
-1. **Authors**
-   - author_id (Primary Key)
-   - name
-   - country
-2. **Books**
-   - book_id (Primary Key)
-   - title
-   - author_id (Foreign Key)
-   - published_year
-   - genre
-3. **Students**
-   - student_id (Primary Key)
-   - name
+- Inserted authors, students, books, and borrow records using Telangana-specific examples
+- Authors: K. Chandrashekar Rao, P. V. Narasimha Rao, S. S. Rajamouli
+- Books: Telangana History, Indian Politics, Epic Movies
-   - email
+- Handled NULL values for student email and borrow return date
-   - department
-4. **Borrow_Records**
-   - borrow_id (Primary Key)
-   - book_id (Foreign Key)
-   - student_id (Foreign Key)
-   - borrow_date
-   - return_date

-### Relationships
-- One author can write multiple books (1:M)
-- One book can be borrowed multiple times (1:M)
-- One student can borrow multiple books (1:M)
+- Updated student email and deleted specific borrow records

-### SQL Script
-The SQL script `schema.sql` includes all the commands to create the database and tables with proper constraints (primary and foreign keys).

 ### Tools Used
-- MySQL Workbench
+- MySQL Workbench / SQLiteStudio / DB Fiddle
-- VS Code / Notepad for editing SQL files

 ### Outcome
-- A normalized database schema
+- Populated database with Telangana-specific data
-- Tables with primary and foreign keys
+- Hands-on experience with DML operations and null handling

 ### Submission
-All files including `schema.sql` and `README.md` are included in this repository for submission.
+All files including `task2.sql` and `README.md` are included in this repository for submission.